-In general terms, the younger someone's mind is, the easier it is to learn a second -or even third- language.
-If you are thinking about teaching your children a foreign language, find out more about what considerations you should keep in mind.
+In general terms, the younger someone's mind is, the easier it is to learn a second or even a third language.

 Studies suggest that at a cognitive and academic level, children learning an additional language are more creative, better at solving complex problems and usually score higher on standardised tests.
-Once children know a second language, it is easier for them to understand further languages structures, which is why experts say that every new language learnt is easier than the one before.
+Once children know a second language, both written and verbal, it is easier for them to understand further language structures, which is why experts say that every new language learned is easier than the one before.

-Finally, children that are advanced or fluent in a foreign language will feel especially satisfied when practising it abroad.
-Discovering that they are able to communicate with foreign people will boost their self esteem, autonomy and confidence.
+Finally, children that are advanced or fluent in a second language will feel especially satisfied when practising it abroad.
+Discovering that they are able to communicate with people in their native language will boost their self-esteem, autonomy and confidence.

 The younger, the better?